CityOfBoston/Forms/README.md

 # Things we learned

-This recommendation is based on learnings from the pilot:

 * There is huge demand to move forms online in the departments;
 * we initially thought there would be a strong demand for submissions that look exactly like current forms.
 That hasn't been the case an.
 * departments almost immediately asked for tools to help them move to all-digital processes;
 * we've avoided getting into workflow changes, but as we find a need for a workflow tool that will become more important;
-* functionality around conditional fields, logic, and branching are really important.
+* functionality around conditional fields, logic, and branching are really important;

+# Key learning

+A huge number of forms are interrelated or dependant on back end processes that aren't always uniform or consistent.
+Process change and good workflow software is as important or more important than form software.